Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Flow description of the fluidic pinball under control

-Figure~\ref{Fig:FP_S7+S9} shows the centroids for the $5$-subsequence subdomains.
-For subdomain $7$, the velocity fields show that the clusters are related to the rotation of the bottom cylinder.
+On the other hand, for subdomain $\mathcal{D}_3$, the velocity fields show that the clusters are related to the rotation of the bottom cylinder.
 The velocity changes sign between windward and leeward of the bottom cylinder, but keeps similar intensity.
 Note that the velocity field indicates a displacement of the fluid in the opposite direction to the rotation of the cylinder.
-For example, for subsequence $1$, the bottom cylinder rotates clockwise on average, but the fluctuation of velocity is negative on the windward side and positive on the leeward side of the cylinder.
+For example, for cluster $\mathcal{C}_1$, the bottom cylinder rotates clockwise on average, but the fluctuation of velocity is negative on the windward side and positive on the leeward side of the cylinder.
 This is due to the phase delay between the generation of vorticity by the cylinder rotation and its propagation through viscous diffusion.
-This description fits subsequences $1$, $2$, and $5$.
-For subsequences $3$ and $4$, the velocity field corresponds to the rotation direction.
-Those subsequences may correspond to phases of the flow where the cylinder rotation is about to change sign or has just done so.
+This description fits clusters $\mathcal{C}_1$, $\mathcal{C}_2$, and $\mathcal{C}_5$.
+For clusters $\mathcal{C}_3$ and $\mathcal{C}_4$, the velocity field corresponds to the rotation direction.
+Those clusters may correspond to phases of the flow where the cylinder rotation is about to change sign or has just done so.

-On the other hand, subdomain $9$ represents the far-field where the dynamics are driven by the global vortex shedding.
-The centroids are averaged vorticity fields in a subsequence.
-The sequence of snapshots describes the shedding of a vortex and its advection downstream.
-Note that the averaged flow does not resolve the small structures in the vorticity branches.